itarck/fancoil/README.md

 ## Features
 - Separation of state: stateful dependencies are injected until last minute
 - More functions: more pure or formal functions
 - Highly configurable: flexibility to change the system structure via integrant config
-- Highly extensible: extend for existing machines via lib/plugins.
-Or write new integrant modules.
+- Highly extensible: extend for existing machines via plugins.
+Or write new integrant unit.
 - Easy to test: use integrant to init parts of the system to do unit tests on the machine

 ## How to use
-- Read the source code: not much
+- Read the source code: not much, really
 - Read some examples: [fancoil-example], includes simple, todomvc (ratom/poshed datascript), catchat (frontend+backend)

 [fancoil-example]:https://github.com/itarck/fancoil-example